top of page

 B: We are not, as yet, under weigh Murray - you’ll be sicker, ere you’ve been an hour on board (pats M on the back and offers him a dram)

-Bob: There be screaming Men and women, Gemmen, ladies, servants, Jacks; Here entangling, All are wrangling, Stuck together close as wax – I wish for my quiet life at Newstead, measuring fields and taking tea with my Taffy
+Bob: There be screaming Men and women, Gemmen, ladies, servants, Jacks - here entangling, all are wrangling, stuck together close as wax! (sighs) how I wish for my quiet life at Newstead, measuring fields and taking tea with my Taffy

-B (glares): Don’t mention that deceitful strumpet to me again Bob! – (the sea-breeze lifts his spirits) – Bob – Murray – we are off to places and foodstuffs unknown – perchance as well to unsafe and unhygienic premises – but it is life!
-Oons – it is life!
+B(glares): Don’t mention that deceitful strumpet to me again! (the sea-breeze lifts both his nostrils and his spirits) Bob - Murray - we are off to lands and foodstuffs unknown - perchance as well to unsafe and unhygienic sleeping arrangements - but it is life!
+Oons - it is life!

 M and Bob remain unconvinced

-Bob: Lord knows when we shall come back!
+Bob: Lord knows when we shall come back (looks forlornly towards The Hog's Head)

 H leaps over the gang-plank

-B: Lo! the captain, Gallant Kidd, commands the crew – we have priority boarding – shove those discounted fare-dodgers out of the way Bob – some Passengers their berths are already clapt in
+B: Lo! the captain, Gallant Kidd, commands the crew - some Passengers their berths are already clapt in!
+Humph!
+Fletcher - we have priority boarding, shove those discounted fare-dodgers off the plank

 Captain: Lord Byron and servants - this way!